As an Amazon Associate I earn from qualifying purchases.

 Is Tea from Broken Tea Bags Safe?

-Yes, the tea inside of broken tea bags are safe to brew tea with.
+Yes, the tea inside of broken tea bags is generally safe to brew tea with.

-You can remove them and choose to brew your tea however you would like.
+You can remove them and choose to brew your tea however you would prefer.

 How to Save and Use Leaves from a Broken Tea Bag